Alexa Daskalakis

 written from the edge of time, memory and silence.

-These are the ones I returned to.
+The individual entries are the ones I returned to.

 The word was always the same.